oktadev/okta-blog/_source/_posts/2022-01-13-node-deploy-to-heroku.md

 ## Create your Express Application

 Now it's time to turn your attention to writing your application.
-YOu will quickly scaffold your application by using the `express application generator` with the npx command `npx express-generator`.
+You will quickly scaffold your application by using the `express application generator` with the npx command `npx express-generator`.
 Open the folder where your application will live and run the command `npx express-generator`.

 ### Install your Dependencies